CHESTNUT: A QoS Dataset for Mobile Edge Environments

 In this dynamic landscape, QoS prediction in mobile edge environments becomes particularly critical.
 The variability of edge devices and the diversity of user behaviors challenge traditional QoS prediction models to adapt to new requirements.
 Thus, there is an urgent need for a specialized QoS prediction dataset tailored for mobile edge environments to support more accurate model training and validation.
 This initiative will not only improve prediction accuracy but also lay a solid foundation for future research and further promote the development and application of edge computing technologies.

 Therefore, we have constructed a QoS dataset specifically for mobile edge environments, addressing the need for QoS prediction in dynamic settings.
 This dataset incorporates user mobility, edge server resource load, and service diversity, providing a more realistic simulation of the operational environment.
 Additionally, we define a paradigm for calculating QoS values based on the unique characteristics of edge environments, thus establishing a robust data foundation for subsequent QoS prediction models in mobile edge scenarios.
 By utilizing this dataset, researchers can more effectively develop and validate models to tackle the intricate challenges posed by mobile edge computing.
+To facilitate reproducible research, the public release of CHESTNUT is available on Kaggle at \url{https://www.kaggle.com/datasets/sorriso07/chestnut}.